hageldave/JPlotter/README.md

 [![Build Status](https://travis-ci.org/hageldave/JPlotter.svg?branch=master)](https://travis-ci.org/hageldave/JPlotter)
 [![Maven Central](https://img.shields.io/maven-central/v/com.github.hageldave.jplotter/jplotter.svg)](https://search.maven.org/search?q=g:com.github.hageldave.jplotter)

-JPlotter's concept is pretty straight forward, you get a `Canvas` that can display a coordinate system, called the `CoordSysCanvas`.
+JPlotter's concept is pretty straight forward, you get a `BlankCanvas` that is backed by OpenGL.
+What is displayed by this canvas depends on the set `Renderer`.
+Most likely you want to set a `CoordSysRenderer` that displays a coordinate system.
-To this you can add a `Renderer` (or multiple) as content, e.g. a `PointsRenderer`.
+Within that coordinate system you may want to display points or lines, which you can do by again using a `Renderer` (or multiple) as content.
-This renderer will then be allowed to draw into the viewport of the coordinate system.
-To a `PointsRenderer` or `LinesRenderer` for example, a set of points or line segments can be added which will then appear in the coordinate system (only those whose coordinates match the current view of course).
+A `PointsRenderer` can be used to draw points as in a scatter plot, or a `LinesRenderer` can be used to make a line chart or contour plot.

 JPlotter is also capable of exporting plots as Scalable Vector Graphics (SVG) through [Apache Batik](https://xmlgraphics.apache.org/batik/).